TeamNorCal/pi-gateway/README.md

 wget -O- --quiet 127.0.0.1:12345/module/status/json
 </pre>

-A more complex test case drains all resonators over a 130 second period and can be run with the test data generator as follows:
+A more complex test case drains all resonators over a 115 second period and can be run with the test data generator as follows:

-bin/HttpRoller -listen=127.0.0.1:12345 -path="./simulator/scenarios/XM_drain_all" -window 130s
+bin/HttpRoller -listen=127.0.0.1:12345 -path="./simulator/scenarios/XM_drain_all"

 A programatic means of generating test JSON files dose exist to simplify complex ingress portal state changes.
 The github.com/karlmutch/techthulu-generator tool is intended as an adhoc